Chirag19gupta/Parking-Lot-Management-System/Parking-Lot-Management-System/README.md

 python management.py
 ```

-## Screenshots
-*(Here you can add images as proof of concept.
-Screenshots showing the execution of the programs and their outputs would be ideal.)*

 ## Customization
 You can customize the following aspects of the code:
 - **License Plate Recognition Settings**: In `liscence.py`, you can adjust the image preprocessing settings and the Tesseract OCR configuration.